DamnWidget/anaconda.github.io/content/about.md

 the wrong approach and is why we decide to go asynchronous.

-Today, Anaconda is used by thousands of Python developers around the globe, and this number grows daily &mdash; more than any other Python-specialized plugin for Sublime Text.
+Today, Anaconda is used by thousands of Python developers around the globe, and this number grows daily — more than any other Python-specialized plugin for Sublime Text.

 # Anaconda Architecture